 Whether you’re worried about developing melanoma, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Melanoma.

 Many skin cancers are caused by excess exposure to ultraviolet (UV) rays from the sun or other sources.
 Learn how to protect your skin, and what you can do to find skin cancer early, when it is most treatable.

 If you are facing melanoma, we can help you learn about your treatment options and possible side effects, and point you to information and services to help you get through treatment and live well afterward.

 The American Cancer Society is committed to relentlessly pursuing the answers that will save lives from skin cancer.
 In fact, the Society has been a part of nearly every major cancer research breakthrough in recent history.

 Read inspiring stories of people living with melanoma.